A simple way to start

 Experts’ shortlist

 If you’re a little more confident with investing, our experts at Aviva Investors have narrowed down some funds for you.
-They assess the market and select 80 funds they think have the greatest chance of providing you with good income or capital growth over the long term.
+They assess the market and select funds which they think have the greatest chance of providing you with good income or capital growth over the long term.

 Self-select